Patience History, Family Crest & Coats of Arms

 Notable amongst the family at this time was Alexander Peden (1626-1686), also known as Prophet Peden, one of the leading forces in the Covenanter movement.

 After the Restoration of Charles II, Peden had to leave his parish under the Middletons Ejectment Act in 1663.
-For ten years he wandered far and...
-Another 88 words (6 lines of text) are included under the topic Early Patience Notables in all our PDF Extended History products and printed products wherever possible.
+For ten years he wandered far and wide, bringing comfort and succor to his co-religionists, and often very narrowly escaping capture, spending some of his time...

 Migration of the Patience family to Ireland